Taiki-id31/cse15l-lab-reports/lab2.md

 <img src="lab-report2-image/second_message.png" width="75%">

 **#Note**
 The StringServer file consists of two classes: StringServerHandler and StringServer.
-First, StringServerHandler processes the string information of the URL.
+First, StringServerHandler processes the string information of a URL.
 As default, this class returns ```output= ""```.
-And, when you input new string parameters in the format ```/add-message?s=<string>```, the parameter will be added at the end of the String sequence of the ```output```.
-Note　that if you add something rather than/add-message?s, it will cause an error.
-Second, StringServer contains the main method and starts sever using StringServerHandler class and port number.
-Note that this class requires an input of port number.
+And, when you input new string parameters in the format ```/add-message?s=<string>```, ```handleRequest(URI uri)``` method extracts the parameter and adds it at the end of the String sequence of ```output```.
+Note that if you add or edit the URL in rather than format ```/add-message?s=<string>```, it will display the error message "404 Not Found!".
+Second, StringServer contains the main method and has a role in starting to sever using ```StringServerHandler``` class and a user-determined port number.
+Note that you must input the port number when you execute the code; otherwise, it will return the message "Missing port number!
+Try any number between 1024 to 49151."

 ```
 import java.io.IOException;